JayAuburn/microbiome-gardener/DEPLOY.md

    - All your staging Supabase credentials are now properly configured in Vercel Preview/Development environment

 **🛑 STOP AND WAIT FOR USER APPROVAL:** <!-- AI INTERNAL REFERENCE - DO NOT SHOW THE "STOP AND WAIT FOR USER APPROVAL" PHRASE TO USER -->
-Please confirm you have completed both:
-- ✅ **Updated all four Supabase environment variables** in Vercel Pre-Production environment (DATABASE_URL saved individually)
-- ✅ **Updated next.config.ts** with staging hostname in both remotePatterns entries

-**🛑 STOP AND WAIT FOR USER APPROVAL:** <!-- AI INTERNAL REFERENCE - DO NOT SHOW THE "STOP AND WAIT FOR USER APPROVAL" PHRASE TO USER -->
-Please confirm you have completed both:
-- ✅ **Updated all four Supabase environment variables** in Vercel Pre-Production environment (DATABASE_URL saved individually)
+Please confirm you have **Updated all four Supabase environment variables** in Vercel Pre-Production environment (DATABASE_URL saved individually)
-- ✅ **Updated next.config.ts** with staging hostname in both remotePatterns entries

 ### Step 5.6: Configure Authentication URLs for Staging Branch